What Is My Immigration Status While I-485 Is Pending?

 In some cases, you may be eligible to work in the United States while your I-485 application is pending.
 To do so, you will need to apply for an Employment Authorization Document (EAD) using Form I-765.
 If your EAD is approved, you can work for any employer in the United States.

 However, if a person has filed for an I-485 and utilizes an EAD, they will lose their valid non-immigrant status.
 In the case of an F-1 student or H-1B visa holder, they will be considered to be in I-485 pending status, which means they are no longer in F-1 or H-1B status.
 For example, if you’re an F-1 student and your I-485 is denied, you can still stay in the US while you finish your studies.
-However, if you use a EAD you automatically lose your F-1 status, which means that if your I-485 is denied you’ll need to leave the country immediatly.
+However, if you use a EAD you automatically lose your F-1 status, which means that if your I-485 is denied you’ll need to leave the country immediately.

 Do I have to renew my current non-immigrant status while my case is pending?